-As of the date of this staff report, 30 letters from nearby residents were received in opposition of the rezoning.
-They generally concern process, height, and parking and are attached to this packet.
-Additionally, 7 letters of support have been received.
-These letters are all attached to the staff packet.
+- As of the date of this staff report, 30 letters from nearby residents were received in opposition of the rezoning.
+They generally state concerns over height, density, traffic, and parking. - Additionally, 8 letters of support have been received.
+The letters generally state support and welcome new people in need of affordable housing into the neighborhood and the context sensitive massing of the PUD. - Four other letters were received and provided general comments. - These letters are all attached to the staff packet.